ansys/pyensight/doc/source/calc_functions.rst

 Creates a scalar variable set to the node ID of the part.
-If the node ID does not exist or is undefined, the scalar value is set to ``undefined``.
+If the node ID does not exist or is undefined, the scalar value is set to ``Undefined``.

 .. _MakeVect: